buybackoff/Ractor/README.md

 is Redis per se as lists of messages, while a number of ephemeral workers (actors' "incarnations") take messages from Redis, process them and post results back.

-Many benchmarks show that Redis is as performant as old popular message queues and even newer one, like ZMQ.
+Benchmarks (e.g. [1](http://blog.jupo.org/2013/02/23/a-tale-of-two-queues/)) show that Redis is as performant as old popular message queues and even newer one, like ZMQ.
 Existing distributed actors system use many to many connections, a design that at the first glance removes a single point of failure.
 But a closer look reveals that such design introduces multiple points of failure because data is stored in some random nodes and at each point in time some node acts as a central